Box Seat and Infield Auction

 ITPA and UPA Tractor Pull

-Thursday night, July 31, the Brown County Fair will host the Illinois Tractor Pulling Association and the United Pullers of America.
-The Fair will have 4 of ITPA’s premier classes including the 5800lb, Light Modified – see the turbines run against the V-8’s.
+Thursday night, August 6, the Brown County Fair will host the Illinois Tractor Pulling Association and the United Pullers of America.
+The Fair will have 4 of ITPA’s premier classes.
+Come watch the 2800lb Modified tractors with 3 different engine combinations, including the Allison aircraft engines, alongside turbines and V-8’s.
 The 9500 Pro Farm and 8500 Limited Pro Tractors are both exciting classes that offer lots of smoke and a variety of colors.
-Two of the 4 classes even have Brown County guys pulling in them, along with several others from adjoining counties.
+They will keep you on the edge of your seat!
+Additionally, if you have never seen the Mini Rods run, these lightweight, high-horsepower machines will be a real treat!
+Come watch these tractors go down the track with their front ends in the air.

 United Pullers of America will round out the evening with several local pullers in their high Lp 4X4 Diesel Trucks.
 Come cheer all these pullers on.